hydroGR/evalhyd/__source/metrics/probabilist.rst

        both for low flow and high flow events, i.e. where a streamflow observation/prediction value is equal to the threshold value, the event is considered to have occurred.

+..
+[2] The metric value returned is :math:`-\infty` when the
+       reference/climatology/normalisation value is zero.